Research

 Related Papers:

-Our lab aims to develop protein-based hydrogels and porous scaffolds to address biomedical needs for non-invasive treatments and in vitro disease models of knee osteoarthritis (KOA).
+Our lab aims to develop protein-based hydrogels and porous scaffolds to address biomedical needs for novel treatments and in vitro disease models of knee osteoarthritis (KOA).
 A primary focus of our research is to synthesize and functionalize silk-based injectable hydrogels for the delivery and recruitment of cells to promote rapid cartilage and bone tissue regeneration.
 Our research also focuses on the development of in vitro disease model to identify the key attributes that cause KOA.

 Related Papers: